jamesbernsen/dotfiles/README.md

     cd ~/dotfiles
     ./install

-(When running the install script, optional targets can be added, if a YAML config file exists for them.
-That is, for target **foo**, a **foo.config.yaml** file must exist in the base directory.)
+When running the install script, optional targets can be added, if a YAML config file exists for them.
+That is, for target **foo**, a **foo.config.yaml** file must exist in the base directory.
+(Platform-specific YAML configs will be automatically run by the install script if the platform is detected.)

     ./install foo

-## Configuration Management
+### Configuration Management
 If this is a new machine and requires software installation, then let Chef do some magic:

     cd config_mgmt